AndreaPontrandolfo/eslint-plugin-remeda/docs/rules/prefer-is-empty.md

 const myLengthEqualZero = myVar;
 ```

 ## When Not To Use It

-If you do not want to enforce using `_.isEmpty`, and prefer using native checks instead.
+If you do not want to enforce using `R.isEmpty`, and prefer using native checks instead.